Syntax details for the DB1 (databases) course at HdM Stuttgart

 often be not that useful due to fields being excluded from the view; see

-triggers later on for a solution;
+instead of triggers later on for a solution;

 Subqueries can be used in selects: